intel-android/androidhub/reviewer_readme.md

 ### Step 6: Release to Production

 We use [Github Releases](https://github.com/blog/1547-release-your-software) to power production deployments.

+1. Click "Releases" in the repository page
-Please click "Create new Release" and fill out the form.
-Set a semantic version number for the release, a new post should be a "minor" version, and fixes to posts should be a "patch" version increment.
+2. Click "Create new Release"
+3. Fill out the form.
+Set a semantic version number for the release, a new post should be a "minor" version higher, and fixes to posts should be a "patch" version higher.
+We'll use new feature or layout changes to denote "major" versions.

 Upon submission, the git repo will be updated with a new tag.
 Travis CI will pick that up and deploy the result to the production site.
-The site is now updated on https://androidhub.intel.com
+When complete, the site will be updated on https://androidhub.intel.com

 ![release](https://drive.google.com/uc?id=0BwL_X3dS1kN_aFRVeUNYQzMyRGs)